atlopes/UTCDatetime/README.md

 #### DefTimezone (Source AS String)

-Sets the source from timezone definition. `m.Source = "Web"` if loads always from TzURL; `= "Local"` if loads from local copy, when available; otherwise, from local copy if not older than 30 days (default), from TzURL in other cases.
+Sets the source from time zone definition. `m.Source = "Web"` loads always from TzURL; `= "Local"` loads from local copy, when available; otherwise, from local copy if not older than 30 days (default), from TzURL in other cases.

 #### SetTimezone ([TzID AS String]) AS Boolean

-Sets the timezone.
-A timezone is identified by its IANA code (for instance, `"America/New_York"`, or `"Etc/GMT+3"`.
-This will be the default timezone.
-Sending no `m.TZID` will set the timezone to UTC.
+Sets the time zone.
+A time zone is identified by its IANA code (for instance, `"America/New_York"`, or `"Etc/GMT+3"`.
+This will be the default time zone.
+Sending no `m.TZID` will set the time zone to UTC.

 #### LoadTimezone (TzID AS String) AS Boolean

-Loads a timezone definition.
+Loads a time zone definition.
 This will prefetch a definition and make it ready to be used when required.

 #### UTCTime ([LocalTime AS Datetime] [, TZID AS String]) AS Datetime

-Returns the UTC time for a given local time at a given timezone. `m.LocalTime` defaults to `DATETIME()`; if no `m.TZID` is sent, the default timezone will be used instead.
+Returns the UTC time for a given local time at a given time zone. `m.LocalTime` defaults to `DATETIME()`; if no `m.TZID` is sent, the default time zone will be used instead.

 #### LocalTime ([UTCTime AS Datetime] [, TZID AS String]) AS Datetime

-Returns the local time for a given UTC time at a given timezone. `m.UTCTime` defaults to `This.Now()`; if no `m.TZID` is sent, the default timezone will be used instead.
+Returns the local time for a given UTC time at a given time zone. `m.UTCTime` defaults to `This.Now()`; if no `m.TZID` is sent, the default time zone will be used instead.

-#### TTOC (LocalTime AS Datetime[, TZID AS String]) AS String
+#### TTOC (LocalTime AS Datetime[, TZIDorOffset AS StringOrInteger[, Options AS Integer]]) AS String

 Formats a local time according to ISO8601 `YYYY-MM-DDTHH:MM:SS±HH:MM`.
-If no `m.TZID` is given, the default timezone will be used instead.
+If no `m.TZIDorOffset` is given, the default time zone will be used instead.

+If `m.TZIDorOffset` is a TZID, the UTC offset will be calculated for the given date and time; otherwise, the offset will be used for the time format.

+Flags `m.Options` BITAND(1) = display the time name after the time formatted string (for instance, CET or WET); BITAND(2) = do not display time name when TzURL defines it as an offset (for instance, -03 instead of BRT).

 #### GetUTCOffset ([LocalTime AS Datetime] [, TZID AS String]) AS Integer

-Returns the UTC offset observed at a given date in a given timezone. `m.UTCTime` defaults to `This.Now()`; if no `m.TZID` is sent, the default timezone is used instead.
+Returns the UTC offset observed at a given date in a given time zone. `m.UTCTime` defaults to `This.Now()`; if no `m.TZID` is sent, the default time zone is used instead.

 ### Properties

 #### Current = .F.

-Set it to `.T.` for recent, current, or future datetimes: the historical definitions of a timezone are ignored, and only the current one is used.
+Set it to `.T.` for recent, current, or future datetimes: the historical definitions of a time zone are ignored, and only the current one is used.

+#### TimeName = ""

+The time name for the last calculated time (for instance, "EDT" or "EST").

 ## Using